-Notable errors cut across the use of punctuation marks, numbers, formatting and spelling, grammar andstyle.
-This article is aimed at drawing our attention to them so as to avoid repeating these errors as we continue with our formal writings.
+Common errors cut across the use of punctuation marks, numbers, formatting and spelling, grammar and style.
+This article will draw our attention to them so that we can avoid repeating them in our formal writings.
 Here are some common errors to avoid in punctuation.

 In quotation, comma (,) and full stop (.) come before the closing quotation mark (”), while other punctuation marks come after.